kiezkiel/kiezkiel/README.md

 I am a cybersecurity specialist with a primary focus on network penetration testing.
 While my expertise leans more towards offensive strategies, I also possess substantial knowledge in defensive tactics.

 ## Objective

-To leverage my skills and passion for cybersecurity by contributing to a dynamic SOC team as a Tier 1 Analyst, where I can utilize my technical expertise in threat detection, network monitoring, and incident response to help safeguard digital assets.
+As a cybersecurity enthusiast, I dedicate my daily efforts to honing my offensive skills through practical exercises on platforms like TryHackMe and my home lab.
+My objective is to leverage this passion and expertise in a dynamic offensive team as a Network Penetration Tester.
+In this role, I aim to utilize my technical proficiency in threat detection, network monitoring, vuln exploitation, vuln detection to contribute significantly to the protection of digital assets.

 ## Skills